 5. Reply to everyone!

 You shouldn’t leave anyone who has dedicated part of their time to apply for the job unanswered, both those who pass the preliminary rounds and those who don’t.
 For the candidates you eliminate for not having a resume that fits what you are looking for, you can have a template with the response already prepared to send them.
-But when you engage candidates in the interview stage of the staff selection process, you should send them a personalized message no matter what your final decision is.
+But when you engage candidates in the interview stage of the staff screening process, you should send a personalized message no matter what your final decision is.
 Going to a job interview takes time, preparation and many nerves, so you must have respect for their effort and take time to answer them all.

 At GoConqr, we make it easy to create and distribute engaging learning content.
 If you have any questions about how to improve staff screening or are interested in some of the tools we have mentioned, do not hesitate to contact our team.